wangxianyu7/ANTARESS/README.md

 - run `python setup_lbl_fit.py build` after setting up the path to your local python installation in the [setup_lbl_fit.py](ANTARESS_masks/KitCat/setup_lbl_fit.py).
 Then copy the compiled file `calculate_RV_line_by_line3.cpython-XX-darwin.so` into your ANTARESS/KitCat directory

 ## Contributors
-**Main developer**: Vincent Bourrier (you can contact me for inquiries about the ANTARESS workflow and associated pipeline).
+Vincent Bourrier (you can [contact me](mailto:vincent.bourrier@unige.ch) for inquiries about ANTARESS and possible collaborations).

-**Contributors**: Omar Attia, Romain Allart, Khaled Al Moulla, Heather Cegla, Michaël Cretignier, William Dethier, Jean-Baptiste Delisle, Xavier Dumusque, David Ehrenreich, Erik Fridén, Nathan Hara, Christophe Lovis, Samson Jules Mercier, Dany Mounzer, Francesco Alfonso Pepe, Julia Victoria Seidel, Michal Steiner, Sara Tavella, Valentina Vaulato, Theo Vrignaud, Aurélien Wyttenbach.
+Omar Attia, Romain Allart, Khaled Al Moulla, Heather Cegla, Michaël Cretignier, William Dethier, Jean-Baptiste Delisle, Xavier Dumusque, David Ehrenreich, Erik Fridén, Nathan Hara, Christophe Lovis, Samson Jules Mercier, Dany Mounzer, Francesco Alfonso Pepe, Julia Victoria Seidel, Michal Steiner, Sara Tavella, Valentina Vaulato, Theo Vrignaud, Aurélien Wyttenbach.

+## References
+TBD

+## Contribute
+Everyone is welcome to open issues and/or contribute code via pull-requests.
+A SWITCH edu-ID account is necessary to [sign in](https://gitlab.unige.ch).
+If you don't have an account, you can easily create one [here](https://eduid.ch).
+Then you can [sign in](https://gitlab.unige.ch) by selecting "SWITCH edu-ID" as your organisation.